computingfor/computingfor.github.io/src/content/project2.md

 When you are done, click the `Commit Changes` button (at the top right).
 It will pop-up a dialog box where you can enter a description of the change, and then click the `Commit Changes` button.

-Reload the `https://_username_.github.io` site to see that the content has changed.
+Reload the <span class="code">https://</span><span class="code">_username_.github.io</span> site to see that the content has changed.
 (Note that it can take several minutes for the changes you make in github to propogate to the website.
 So, if you still see the old welcome page, wait a few minutes and try reloading it again.)

 **5. Make it fancy.**